 The Church in Australia faces a mighty challenge.
 The strong influence of Christianity declined as the country became more diverse in religions, and became more secular in its public life and laws.
-52% of the population (according to the 2016 census) say they are Christian, but less than 10% regularly attend church.
 Many Australians see the Church as intolerant, abusive of its power, and anti-progressive in its values.
-More people prefer a personal spirituality based on individual preferences, and with no accountability.
-Almost all mainline churches declined or stayed the same in members, and evangelical growth slowed down.
+A series of scandals and corruption in Hillsong and other highprofile churches accelerated disillusionment and disgust with Christianity.
+Only 44% of the population claimed to be Christian in 2021, down from 71% in 1996!
+From 2016-2021, Christianity declined by over 1 million people, and by the 2026 census, “No Religion” will almost certainly become the largest group in Australia.
 Pray for revival in the Church that will affect every area of Australian society.

 Modern changes in Australia bring strains and tensions to the nation.
 Immigration created a multicultural country, especially in larger cities.
 Ethnic and religious minority groups grow quickly.
 28% of Australians were born overseas!
 This diversity blesses the nation, but strains the attitudes of the people toward refugees, asylum seekers, and other immigrants who come.
 Australia provides stability and peacekeeping to other Pacific and Asian countries such as Timor, Bougainville, the Solomon Islands, and others.
 Thank God for the ability and will to save lives abroad.
 Pray that believers might engage their diverse society in a productive and meaningful way.